 Next, identify a friend or relative who lives in another state to be the “disaster point person” for your family.
 Then keep that person’s phone number and contact information with you at all times.
 Finally, add this contact to every person’s phone.
 Instruct all of your family members (and let the point person know, too!) to call this person to check in with their location and conditions in the event you become separated when disaster hits.

 One of the most critical tips for emergency preparedness is to think ahead.
 So scan your family’s important documents—birth certificates, passports, Social Security cards, insurance policies, property deeds, car titles, immunization records, pet medical records, school transcripts, business licenses, education degrees, and tax returns.
-Next burn (copy) those files onto two DVDs.
+Next burn (copy) those files onto two DVDs or thumb drives.
 Keep one in a safe place and have a trusted friend or relative in a different state (your point person) keep the other.

 In the event of a natural disaster that cripples utilities and services, banks will be closed.
 ATM machines will be down because they run on electricity.
 So you will want to have cash on hand.

 Every household needs a Go Bag.
 This is a collection of items you may need to be disaster-ready if an event forces you and your family to become self-sufficient when all services are cut off.

 Because you may need to evacuate with little notice, your Go Bag needs to be packed in an easy-to-carry container like a suitcase on wheels.
 Additionally, have each family member keep a backpack that contains enough basic supplies to last for 72 hours—all packed and ready to go.

 A good solar power bank that you keep charged along with cables and adapters for your smartphone(s) is absolutely essential.
 Keep this in your Go Bag.
 The last thing you want to have to think about is finding these essential items at a moment’s notice.